Showing posts with label Religion. Show all posts

 This is also where sacrifice connects to group psychology.
 Some scholars have argued that costly rituals—things you would not do unless you were committed—operate as signals that strengthen trust and cooperation within a group, partly by filtering out free riders.
 A community bound together by shared sacrifice can feel safer, warmer, and more morally serious to its members.
 But that same mechanism can harden boundaries and intensify suspicion of outsiders.

 The mind has evolved to be slightly more generous, trusting, and self-sacrificing toward those who are more likely to be “one of us,” so it follows that it may also be less generous, more suspicious, or more emotionally distant toward those who feel like “not us.”
-These tendencies are not destiny, and they are not moral justification — but they are part of the psychological and evolutionary foundation of prejudice.
+These tendencies are not destiny, and they are not moral justification—but they are part of the psychological and evolutionary foundation of prejudice.
 These are precisely the sorts of inherited inclinations we must learn to recognize, challenge, and actively override.

-The Psychology of Religion, Chapter 15: Spirituality
+The Psychology of Religion, Chapter 15: Spirituality & Superstition

 Stories, dreams, unusual experiences, and compelling anecdotes can then become socially transmissible.
 Once a few people begin to interpret events through a “hidden forces” framework, the framework spreads: it gives language to fear and hope, it creates a sense of specialness, and it offers the pleasure of explanatory closure.
 Coincidences become “signs.”
 Ambiguous perceptions become “messages.”
 A confusing life becomes a legible plot.

 From a psychiatric point of view, there is also genuine individual variation in proneness to unusual, mystical, or numinous experience.
+None of this means the experience is itself pathology.
 Some people reliably feel awe, presence, synchronicity, and “spiritual certainty,” while others rarely do.
+Some people seem to have a more absorptive mind: more prone to inner vividness and felt significance.
 This is shaped by personality and temperament, by culture and reinforcement, and by biology.
 One useful but imperfect metaphor is that some minds run with higher “gain”: experience arrives vivid and compelling, but with a greater risk that noise is interpreted as signal.
-Salience systems in the brain—dopamine is one relevant piece of that puzzle—are part of how humans decide what feels meaningful, and research on paranormal belief repeatedly circles around the study of such neurotransmitter systems.
+Salience systems in the brain are part of this story, though the biology is not reducible to dopamine alone.
+A related literature suggests that paranormal belief is associated, on average, with more intuitive thinking styles and some weaknesses in probabilistic thinking and analytic reasoning, though of course none of this maps neatly onto any one individual person.

 The Psychology of Religion, Chapter 14: Religion as a Business